Why You Should NOT Sleep in Your Contact Lenses

 There is also a condition called GPC which stands for “giant papillary conjunctivitis”.
 It consists of bumps under the upper eyelids.
 GPC causes mucous discharge and itching, especially after lens removal.
 It causes the lenses to fit poorly since the bumps pull up on the contact lens.

-Other conditions that can arise from sleeping in your contacts include: conjunctivitis and Acanthamoeba keratitis.
+Other conditions that can arise from sleeping in your contacts include conjunctivitis and Acanthamoeba keratitis.
 Acanthamoeba keratitis is a rare disease in which amoebae invade the cornea.
 It may result in permanent visual impairment or blindness.

 So basically, my friend had to tailgate with one eye.
 Okay, that sounds a little dramatic, but you know what I mean, she only had one contact on.
 It was very blurry and she confirmed that it definitely 100% affected her homecoming day experience.

-So the moral of this story is even though some of these conditions just seem gross, there are some really scary, serious consequences to being lazy and continuing this habit.
+So the moral of this story is that even though some of these conditions just seem gross, there are some really scary, serious consequences to being lazy and continuing this habit.
 Advice: Do not wait for the day when your eyes decide to get revenge.
 Never sleep in your contact lenses, it’s just not worth it!

 Posted in: General